 How do I integrate WildFly with Eclipse?
 This tutorial shows how to do it, by installing the JBoss Tools plugin on Eclipse so that you can manage e local or remote WildFly application server without leaving your favourite IDE.

-In the next screen you have to choose if the Server is locally installed (Local) or it’s a remote server (Remote) and how the Server Lifecycle is managed:
+Next, you have to choose if the Server is locally installed (Local) or it’s a remote server (Remote) and how you are managing the Server Lifecycle:

 Click on the Icons in the toolbar to Debug / Start / Profile / Stop your Server.
 Right click on it and choose “Add or Remove ” to Deploy applications on it.